kangwooklee29/bookmark-tab/README.md

 ## Permissions
 - Bookmark Data: We collect information related to the bookmarks you save.
 This data is processed solely on your device.
 - Calendar Access: In order to display notifications and reminders from Google Calendar, we require access to your calendar data.
-This information is used solely to provide you with timely notifications.
+This information is used solely to provide you with reminders.

 ## Notes
 - We collect information related to your geolocation to offer weather forecast information.
 Your location is approximated based on your IP address.
 The approximated information is transmitted to [OpenWeatherMap](https://openweathermap.org/) API to provide the service.